canonical/ubuntu-boards-documentation/how-to/uart-console.rst

 Flow Control
 ------------

-Some UARTs have additional pins for `flow control`_ (sometimes labelled :abbr:`RTS (Request To Send)` and :abbr:`CTS (Clear To Send)`).
+Some UARTs have additional pins for `flow control`_ (sometimes labeled :abbr:`RTS (Request To Send)` and :abbr:`CTS (Clear To Send)`).
 However, the vast majority of USB UART adapters only have the basic three pins.
 In such cases, the flow-control pins can simply be ignored.